bakirovdev/protokit-package/README.md

   ```bash
   php artisan protokit:create-module {module-name} --models={model-names}
 ```
-  -module-name: Required.
+  - module-name: Required.
 This must be name of your module.
   - --{module-names}.
 Optional . exp: User,UserProfile,UserComment (all models that belongs to User) (If you will not have moedels, module has only one model that take this name.)
 This command asks you to create `http-component` for module .
 It is optional.